 - (a) The use of historical data may not be a good indicator of potential future events, particularly those that are extreme in nature.
-The "backwardlooking" limitation can cause value-at-risk to understate risk, but can also cause it to be overstated. - (b) Assumptions concerning the distribution of changes in risk factors, and the correlation between the different risk factors, may not hold true, particularly during market events that are extreme in nature.
+The "backward-looking" limitation can cause value-at-risk to understate or overstate risk. - (b) Assumptions concerning the distribution of changes in risk factors, and the correlation between the different risk factors, may not hold true, particularly during market events that are extreme in nature.
 While the Group believes the assumptions are reasonable, there is no standard value-at-risk methodology to follow.
-Different assumptions will produce different results. - (c) The one day holding period does not fully capture the market risk arising during periods of illiquidity, when positions cannot be closed out or hedged within one day. - (d) Value-at-risk does not indicate the potential loss beyond the 99th quantile. - (e) Intra-day risk is not captured. - (f) Although the Group considers the material risks to be covered by value-atrisk model and further enhances it, there still may be risks in the trading book that are not covered by the value-at-risk model.
+Different assumptions may produce different results. - (c) The one day holding period does not fully capture the market risk arising during periods of illiquidity, when positions cannot be closed out or hedged within one day. - (d) Value-at-risk does not indicate the potential loss beyond the 99th quantile. - (e) Intra-day risk is not captured.